zsl83/calculator/README.md

 5. **Button Events:**
    - Using the ActionListener interface, the behavior of buttons is defined, and upon clicking each button, the respective action is executed.

  These detailed explanations shed light on the core components and functions of the calculator code.

+Its photo is available in the project